Larger Quantities, Lower Prices

 Soft Stem Bulrush

 This plant is an ideal candidate for those who have a pond or water feature in their landscaping.
 Every plant can have a spread of more than four feet.
 Its produces leave blade that is less than 0.04 inches in diameter, and they can curve slightly on their outside edges.
-It also produces a small brownish fruit that is surrounded by reddish-brown scales.
+It also provides a small brownish fruit that is surrounded by reddish-brown scales.

 Soft Stem Bulrush is a sun-loving plant.